-Thor & Friends is the eponymous full length debut from, this avant-chamber ensemble formed by its namesake, polymath percussionist Thor Harris.
-The album was recorded in Albuquerque, New Mexico, February of 2016 produced by Jeremy Barnes and Heather Trost from A Hawk & A Hacksaw and Deerhoof’s John Dietrich.
+The Subversive Nature of Kindness is the sophomore effort from Thor & Friends, the avant-chamber ensemble formed by its namesake, polymath percussionist Thor Harris.
+The album was recorded in Albuquerque, New Mexico, produced by Jeremy Barnes from A Hawk & A Hacksaw and engineered by Jeremy and Deerhoof’s John Dietrich.
 It is hoped that the melodic meditations offered up on The Subversive Nature of Kindness will “ease some of the terror of living in these uncertain times.”
 The album is being released November 17 by Living Music Duplication.

-The three core members of the band are Peggy Ghorbani on marimba, Sarah “Goat” Gautier on marimba, vibraphone, xylophone, organ, voice, mellotron and piano and Harris on sundry percussion and wind instruments including some of his own devising.
-On this recording the trio are joined Jeremy Barnes on accordion , drum, and mellotron, Heather Trost on violin , voice & marimba, John Dieterich on guitar, bass, castanets and special effects and Raven on bone flute, and electronic sounds.
+The three primary members of the band are Peggy Ghorbani on marimba, Sarah “Goat” Gautier on marimba, vibraphone, xylophone, organ, voice, mellotron and piano and Harris on sundry percussion and wind instruments including some of his own devising.

-“Thor & Friends” were inaugurated in the autumn of 2015 after five years of touring as the percussionist of iconic avant-rock ensemble Swans.
-The project is intended as a vehicle for experimentation with the conceptual vocabulary of American Minimalism collaborating with a rotating cast of Austin-based musicians.
+“Thor & Friends” was inaugurated in the autumn of 2015 by Harris after five years of touring as the percussionist of iconic avant-rock ensemble Swans.
+The project is intended as a vehicle for experimentation with the conceptual vocabulary of American Minimalism collaborating with a rotating cast of musicians from around the globe.

-A crafter of musical instruments and stylistic polyglot Harris is returning home with Thor & Friends and the resultant music is an elongated greeting and ode to his community, woodworking shop and the instruments his hands shape and bring to life.
+A crafter of musical instruments and stylistic polyglot Harris returned home with Thor & Friends and the resultant music is an elongated greeting and ode to his community, his woodworking shop, and the instruments his hands shape and bring to life.

 The line-up of Thor & Friends expands and contracts with the flux of compositional and improvisational contexts.
 The range of tonal color depends on what instrumentalists are present or absent from the process at any given time.
 They can perform purely acoustic or shaded with hues of electronic instrumentation, as a stripped-down trio or a large ensemble.